The”Advance” To Jackson And Sony/ATV Operating Agreement Conditions

 In addition to the album fund advances to produce the album, over the course of the last 20 or 30 years record companies have added other costs that they consider to advance against the artist royalties.
 One is video cost.
 The cost of producing videos are considered advances against the artist royalties.
 If a contract is well negotiated by your attorney, only 50% of video costs will be recoupable from your artist royalties.
 Companies try to recoup 100%, but if you strongly negotiate with them chances are great that they agree to only recoup 50% of video costs.

 Those who have read the blogs already understand that the amount of disgusting bullshits given by the press since 2002 were highly implausible!
-And we say this because journalists don’t dream up bullshit in particular, neither do they invent something out of thin air but more than likely receive instructions from someone else: we know very well that kind of news go hand in hand with the winning backed up formula of “a good friend of mine” or ” an insider that does not want to be mentioned” and so on.
+And I say this because journalists don’t dream up bullshit in particular, neither do they invent something out of thin air but more than likely receive instructions from someone else: we know very well that kind of news go hand in hand with the winning backed up formula of “a good friend of mine” or ” an insider that does not want to be mentioned” and so on.

 As a matter of fact, these well-established formulas represent the unique true info in the whole article.
 And this “anonymous” tabloid “donor” in question spills the so-called “breaking news” just to follow purposely a certain plot that needs to be spread to invoke public opinion.